KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_5_creating_a_service_&_fetching_data.md

   2. In your `Component` metadata, you need to add `QuizService` as a provider.
 Add a comma & a new line after `styleUrls: ['./quiz.component.css']` and add:`providers: [QuizService]`

       ![](/images/image22.png)

+      {% hint style='tip' %}
+Metadata is data that gives information about other data.
+In this case it tells Angular how to handle and manage the QuizComponent that you're building.

+For more on metadata look at [the Angular architecture documentation](https://angular.io/guide/architecture#metadata) or talk with a mentor!
+       {% endhint %}

   3. In the parenthesis for `constructor() { }` add:`private quizService: QuizService`